pharo-project/pharo5-vm/README.md

  ```
 See `startup.st` for more examples for the common platforms.

+Should you want to build a StackVM version, use the PharoSVMBuilder.

 4. Once the sources are exported, you can launch cmake and build the VM:
 ```bash